 Training for a 2 Hour Half Marathon

-Here is a typical training week that I am following right now for my race on May 18th (except my mileage is a bit higher).
+Here is a typical training week that I recommend following (you can add higher mileage if you fell like you can handle it without injuring yourself).
 However, I believe the following schedule can help the average runner get to under a 2 hour marathon:

-- Monday – Easy Run: 6 miles (about 1 to 2 minutes slower than half marathon pace)
+- Monday – Easy Run: 6 miles (about 1 to 2 minutes per mile slower than half marathon pace)

-- Tuesday – Intervals: 5 x 1 mile repeats (at 5k to 10k pace).
+- Tuesday – Intervals (speed workout): 5 x 1 mile repeats (at 5k to 10k pace).
 With a warmup and cool-down.